K0v7/security/README.md

 # Security App
-## A a Java App developed to study how create an app with users authentication
+## A Java App developed to study how create an app with users authentication

 Language: Java